glennthielman/belgium-energy-prices-scraper/README.md

 ## Getting Started

 This project requires docker to run.
-The container does caching for fetching the data of the dashboard, this to not bombard the Luminus dashboard with requests.
+The container does caching for fetching the data of the providers, this is to not bombard data providers with requests.
 **!!!
 DO NOT CHANGE THE CACHE TIMER !!!** Be mindful that services don't come for free!

 ### Prerequisites: